-Vascular Screening at the Heart Institute of UPMC Hamot
+Vascular Screening at the UPMC Hamot Heart and Vascular Institute

 Half of all fatal heart attacks are sudden and unexpected.
 Evidence of peripheral artery disease in the body is considered a warning sign of an increased risk for heart attack or stroke.